Phil-382453/Utility/README.md

          - Send output to notepad - available for text  output.
          - Send output to excel   - available for table output.
          - The Close button       - will close the current tab.
+* All the choices on the app window will be saved even after you close this tool (saved to local cache).
+    When you launch this tool again, your choices will be loaded from cache.
+    Example: the server list textbox is populated.
+Keywords and settings are remembered.
+    The selected scripts repository is remembered.
+You will have to click refresh to see the list of scripts again.
 ---------------------------
 * Developers Note:
     - Template Scripts (default repository) are used when creating your own custom scripts.
 They provide a guide to follow.